 The aim of the crash analysis was to understand the patterns of bicycle and pedestrian crashes in Monroe County.
-Crash data is derived from police crash data, which is known to have issues with underreporting.
+Crashes can be over reported on highway segments that are adjacent to large commercial areas as crashes within parking lots are often coded to the adjacent roadway.
 Within the last 10 years (2012-2021) in Monroe County, 58% of total crashes in the dataset involved people walking, and 42% involved people on bicycles.
 However, the total number of overall crashes seems to be on a downward trend in the last ten years.
-While the City of Rochester, an urban setting with a larger population, has a higher number of countywide crashes involving pedestrians, the probability of crashes resulting in severe injuries or fatalities are higher in the rural areas of Monroe County, likely due to higher vehicle speeds on rural roads.
+While the City of Rochester, an urban setting with a larger population, has a higher number of countywide crashes involving pedestrians, the probability of crashes resulting in severe injuries or fatalities are higher in the rural areas of Monroe County, potentially due to higher vehicle speeds on rural roads.
 The crash density analysis for bicycles shows similar results, where the highest density of crashes are located in Rochester, but with additional segments in Henrietta and Brighton.
 Overall, suburban areas had a higher share of crashes involving people on bicycles than crashes involving people walking.
 While helpful in a number of ways, there are limits to this analysis.
 First, because so much of the data in the crash analysis focuses on Rochester, the ensuing "masking" effect makes it difficult to observe crash patterns in other communities in the county.
 Secondly, crash history can be a challenge because the crash inputs used were historic and provided limited insight.
 Third, crash data is much more granular in detail than the proposed network since the latter focuses on longer corridors - and not specific intersections - for active transportation infrastructure.